Restaurant-style Paneer butter masala/Paneer Makhani

 Home » Paneer recipes » Restaurant-style Paneer butter masala/Paneer Makhani

 Paneer Butter Masala, also known as “Paneer Makhani,” is a beloved North Indian vegetarian delicacy that tantalizes the taste buds with its rich and creamy tomato-based gravy.
 “Makhani” is an adjective that signifies a rich, creamy, and buttery character in the dish.
-It is often associated with dishes that have a sauce or gravy made with butter or ghee (clarified butter), cream, and sometimes other dairy products like yoghurt.
+It is associated with dishes that have a sauce or gravy made with butter or ghee (clarified butter), cream, and sometimes other dairy products like yoghurt.

 Paneer butter masala/paneer makhani features cubes of paneer, a fresh and soft Indian cottage cheese, bathed in a luscious sauce infused with aromatic spices.
 It is a testament to the flavours of Indian cuisine, offering a harmonious blend of creaminess, subtle heat, and a hint of sweetness, making it a favourite among both vegetarians and non-vegetarians alike.
 Its luxurious texture has earned it a special place in Indian restaurants and home kitchens, where it is often enjoyed with naan, roti, or steamed rice.
 Whether you’re a fan of Indian cuisine or new to its delights, paneer butter masala is a must-try dish that promises to leave a lasting impression.